kbrueckner/test-locator-strategy/README.md

 # Test Locator Strategy

-When writing automatted UI tests with i.e. Playwright, Cypress or Selenium one of the first challenges to be addressed is: what locator strategy and format to use.
+When writing automated UI tests with i.e. Playwright, Cypress or Selenium one of the first challenges to be addressed is: what locator strategy and format to use.

 This project aims to help you to tackle this challenge and define a locator strategy which can be used universally in most of the user interfaces you want to automatically test.
 Since in a modern agile way of software development, developers who create user interfaces are also responsible to write corresponding tests for their code, this strategy comes from the end of integrating speaking locators which can then easiely be reused in the test codes.
 Other projects or posts only address the challange from the side of a tester who needs to find locators in order to write test while other developers create the templates which are to be tested.

 ## General considerations
-Elements which you want to refer to in automatted tests always need to be identifiable by a static and therefore not randomly changing identifier.
+Elements which you want to refer to in automated tests always need to be identifiable by a static and therefore not randomly changing identifier.
 Trying to identify random locators is nearly impossible.
 We do not believe in self healing tests.
 When writing tests you must be able to make proper assumptions.
 If you cannot rely on elements to be identified by proper non-dynamic identifiers it can only be a good guess that you will find the right elements in self healing test, it cannot be a guarantee.

 XPath as locators fall into the same category as non-static locator.
 If elements are moved into a different position in the DOM, likely the defined XPath locator breaks.
 Therefore it is not recommended to use those locators in test cases.
 As mentioned above go with static selector definitions.
 How that can be achieved is described below.